-Since the birth of the modern travel industry, people have long debated which is the safest form of travel available.
-While highly-publicized aviation accidents have caused some to swear off taking to the skies, others may not take to the ocean due to the fear of water.
-Which is the most dangerous mode of transportation?
+Throughout the evolution of our modern travel industry, many have long debated over what is the safest mode of travel.
+While highly-publicized aviation accidents have caused some to swear off taking to the skies, others may not book a cruise vacation due to the fear of water.
+What is truly the safest mode of travel?

-Every year, the U.S. Department of Transportation Bureau of Transportation Statistics keeps track of all incidents involving all five of America's major modes of transportation: air, automobile, railroad, boat, and public transit.
+Every year, the U.S. Department of Transportation Bureau of Transportation Statistics keeps track of all incidents involving all major modes of transportation: air, automobile, railroad, boat, and public transit.

 The statistics give an overview of where the most injuries and fatalities take place, but fall short of naming a cause to each incident - meaning the numbers, like most statistics, can be interpreted many different ways.
-For the sake of debate, we will measure the safest form of travel as the ones with the least fatalities in a year.
+For comparison purposes, we chose to measure the safest modes of travel as the ones with the least fatalities in a year.

-Which mode of travel is the safest?
+Which is the safest mode of travel?
 Here is the breakdown of all travel-related fatalities in 2014 from the Department of Transportation.

 Air transportation: 439 fatalities in the United States